red-gate/level-up-academy/pester-5/README.md

 This course will give you a crash course into Pester 5, introducing PowerShell concepts as we stumble upon them.

+We'll be working with Visual Studio Code unless otherwise specified.

 ## What is Pester?

 > Pester is a testing and mocking framework for PowerShell.